 3. China’s music publishing industry

-In 2017 music publishing generated up to $65 million, split between the two copyright management bodies:
+In 2017 music publishing generated up to $65 million in China.
+Revenue split between the two copyright management bodies:

 - Chinese Music Industry Revenue